AdaCore/gnatstudio/docs/users_guide/remote.rst

   sessions.

 * Cygwin on remote host: the GNAT compilation toolchain does not understand Cygwin's mounted directories.
-To use GPS with a remote Windows server using Cygwin's :program:`bash`, you must use directories that are the same on Windows and Cygwin (absolute paths).
+To use GNAT Studio with a remote Windows server using Cygwin's :program:`bash`, you must use directories that are the same on Windows and Cygwin (absolute paths).
 For example, a project using "C:\\my_project" is accepted if Cygwin's path is :file:`/my_project`, but